Sunbertrs/mai_pico_configurator/README.md

 The **Main button** option can remap the sequence on your button ring if the <b>BT* pad</b> sequence that you solder the wire is not the same as the official one. <b>This function is only available in key* HID mode.</b>

 And, this **only** works if you solder a wire on BT* pad or the upstream pad.
-Or, you will need to type your definition by typing g, p.
+Or, you will need to type your definition by pressing `Insert`.

 The **Aux button** option can remap the sequence of auxiliary button like Test, Service, Navigate, and Coin.
-You can only type the GP number in this option, for most people may don't use them.
+In this option, you can only type the GP number, for most people may don't use them.

 Moreover, there's no extended pads for Test and Coin on the official IO board v1.0.
 For the two aux buttons, you will need to solder the wire directly from the pads from Pico, and find a pad for ground.
-For this reason, this setting was designed like this.
+Due to this reason, the function was designed like this.

 ### Aime